-Prior to the time point TA, the UE shall be fully synchronized to PCell (Cell 1).
+Prior to the time point TA, the UE shall be fully synchronized to PCell (Cell 1), be registered to the cell and have entered RRC connected mode.

 Before starting the test at time point TA, test equipment configures RSRP to P0.